Please enter your email address below and get alerts as soon as we have a new property matching your search criteria.

 Les Trois Vallées needs no introduction, it is the ski area by which standards are set.
 There is truly something for everyone in the four main sections, from glamour and Michelin star restaurants to Alpine village.
 Few ski resorts have their own airstrip.
 The immediate ski area is extensive and varied, piste grooming is impressive.
 Trips over the hill to Meribel, Val Thorens, and charming St Martin for lunch, are all options to explore the diversity of the domain.
 The full range of accommodation is on offer, notably a considerable choice of chalet rentals.
 The superb Aquamotion in Courchevel offers plenty for non-skiers and skiers alike.

-What about Property in Les Trois Vallées?
+What about apartment and ski chalet properties for sale in Les Trois Vallées?
 Such a large well joined-up and snow-sure ski area is a huge advantage for property owners; these are primary criteria in our view.
-Most properties in Courchevel 1850 have easy piste access.
+Most ski properties in Courchevel 1850 have easy piste access.
 Moriond and Village are less expensive and more unassuming, while maintaining proximity to the slopes.
 The village ambience of Le Praz is an enticing alternative.
 There is continual new and re-development going on in the whole area and usually a good choice on the market.
 Méribels property sector is rather spread out.
-Some new developments in the centre suit those who like convenience, chalets to the rich and famous are above the centre, some with piste access.
+Some new two and three bedroom developments in the centre suit those who like convenience, chalets to the rich and famous are above the centre, some with piste access.
 The hamlets offer seclusion and better value, at the expense of convenience.
 Méribel Village is an agreeable compromise.
 Les Allues is significantly less expensive, although you may have to take the lift down if the snow is patchy.
 Meanwhile over in St-Martin, properties are clustered in and around the village, planning is strictly in the Alpine vernacular, older farm buildings have been renovated and new developments are in keeping.
 With prices in the same bracket as Meribel Village, St-Martin is a worthy alternative value proposition to ownership in the 3V.